Sino–Singapore Tianjin Eco-City

+As of April 2019, the Eco-City was home to about 100,000 residents, though the original plan targeted a population of 350,000 by 2020.
+While growth has been slower than anticipated, the city remains an ambitious long-term undertaking with its developers continuing to target the original population milestone.
+Singapore's involvement has ensured that the city is guided by high planning standards, measurable sustainability benchmarks and a people-centric approach, although its full implementation by local Chinese officials remains to be seen.

 History

 Background

-On April 25 2007, then Senior Minister of Singapore Goh Chok Tong and former Chinese Premier Wen Jiabao met and discussed the idea of a planned city to aid with China's rapid urbanization and pursuit of sustainable development.
+On 25 April 2007, then Senior Minister of Singapore, Goh Chok Tong, met with former Chinese Premier Wen Jiabao to discuss a collaborative vision for a planned city that could help address the challenges of China's rapid urbanisation and its evolving commitment to sustainable development.
+Four candidate sites were considered for the project, and the Tianjin site was selected.

-On 18 November 2007, Singaporean Prime Minister Lee Hsien Loong and Wen Jiabao signed a Framework Agreement for the development of the Sino-Singapore Tianjin Eco-city.
-The aim of the agreement was to develop a planned city which was practical, replicable and scalable, and would be more environmentally conscious, particularly in regard to resource and energy conservation.
-The city would then serve as a model for sustainable development for other cities in China.
+On 18 November 2007, when Singaporean Prime Minister Lee Hsien Loong and Wen Jiabao signed a Framework Agreement to develop the Sino–Singapore Tianjin Eco-City.
+The agreement outlined a shared objective to create a city that was practical, replicable and scalable, with a focus on environmental sustainability, particularly in energy efficiency and resource conservation.
+Singapore’s role in the project extended beyond technical expertise to strategic policy coordination, as seen in the formation of a dedicated Ministerial Committee in 2011, aimed at enhancing inter-agency support – an indication of the project’s national significance.

-The Singaporean government formed a Ministerial Committee in 2011 in order to improve the coordination and support among its agencies for the project – reportedly a sign of the importance of the project to Singapore.

 Aims

 In 2008, the governments of Singapore and China laid out 26 key performance indicators (KPIs) to measure the city's future ecological, economic, and social development.
 These initial 26 KPIs comprised 22 quantitative measures and 4 qualitative measures, and included guidelines for air quality, water quality, noise pollution, wetland and shoreline protection, urban greenspace, water consumption, modes of transportation, waste generation, local employment opportunities, and other areas.
 In 2018, the city's KPIs were updated and reformulated to span 30 quantitative measures and 6 qualitative measures.
 These revised KPIs lay out targets set for 2023, 2028, and 2035.